Skip to main content

 • Check if you archived the correct campaign

-• Verify the campaign status shows as "Archived" and "Paused"
+• Verify the campaign is in the Archived status

 • If emails continue, contact lemlist support.
 This may be a technical issue